-Luna is seemingly on her deathbed, leaving Mirana in command of the Nightsilver Woods’ forces as they look to defend themselves from Coriel 'Tauvi elves out for righteous revenge against them.
+Luna is defeated by Fymryn, leaving Mirana in command of the Nightsilver Woods’ forces as they look to defend themselves from Coriel 'Tauvi elves out for righteous revenge against them.
 Possibly among the Coriel 'Tauvi is Fymryn, who fought alongside her people in the chaos surrounding Selemene’s defeat.
 An apparent crisis of faith may or may not see her return in DOTA: Dragon’s Blood Season 2.

 Terrorblade will likely continue his battle to take control of the Eldwurms, something that will inevitably lead him towards a confrontation with Davion and the other Dragon Knights.
 As for Mirana and Luna, they’ll be forced to make their way home with Coriel 'Tauvi pursuers hot on their heels.

 Is DOTA: Dragon’s Blood Season 2 coming soon?